 In 2010-2012 she was a Visiting Scholar at Columbia University.
 She was also awarded the 2009-2010 Vivian A. Ware Fellowship from the Delta Research and Educational Foundation.
 Dr. Zinga Fraser was recently awarded the 2014 Byran Jackson Dissertation Research on Minority Politics Award, which recognizes outstanding scholarship by a graduate student in the area of race and urban politics, from the American Political Science Association.
 Zinga A. Fraser currently resides in Brooklyn, New York.

-Dr. Fraser has been featured in several media outlets including the New York Times, Associated Press, Washington Post, BBC World News, San Francisco Chronicle, NBC, CBS, NY1, USA Today, Essence, Elle, The New York Amsterdam News, Chronicle of Higher Education and more.
+Dr. Fraser has been featured in several media outlets including the New York Times, Associated Press, Washington Post, BBC World News, San Francisco Chronicle, NBC, CBS, NY1, USA Today, Essence, Elle, The New York Amsterdam News, Chronicle of Higher Education, Time Magazine and more.